mondersky/tabscolor-vscode/README.md

 - change the whole background of the tab page

 - change the background color of tabs based on regex

-- set custom colors in the contextual menu

 ## Notes :